 Micro- and macro-economic analysis of Ethiopia's tariff reform

-While the Ethiopian government has started to make major investments in the power sector, many of the country’s homes and businesses still lack access to sufficient power supplies for carrying out productive uses, or even for basic services like lighting.
+While the Ethiopian government has started to make major investments in the power sector, around half the population currently lacks access to electricity.
+Thus, many of the country’s homes and businesses still do not have sufficient power supplies for carrying out productive uses, or even for basic services like lighting.
 Reliable and consistent access to electricity is another major challenge, with even those connected to the grid experiencing frequent scheduled and unscheduled power interruptions.

 Low access rates and lack of quality of service are directly and indirectly related to financial challenges in the Ethiopian power sector.
-Electricity infrastructure projects require substantial amounts of capital, and maintenance and replacement activities depend on power companies having stable cash flow.
-Revenue collected from the sale of electricity can be used for these activities, but current tariffs in Ethiopia are among the lowest in Africa, and are far below the cost of electricity generation.
-According to information from the Ethiopian Electric Utility (EEU), the existing electric power generation, transmission, and distribution costs are, on average, about $0.09 per kilowatt-hour (kWh), while the current tariff for electricity lies between $0.04 and $0.06 per kWh.
+Electricity infrastructure projects require substantial amounts of capital, and maintenance and replacement activities depend on power companies having sufficiently strong balance sheets, which may require stable cash flow.
+Revenue collected from the sale of electricity can be used for these activities, but prior to late 2018, electricity tariffs in Ethiopia had not been changed for more than a decade.
+Electricity prices in the country were among the lowest in Sub-Saharan Africa, and this situation had created an immense financial burden for the Ethiopian Electric Utility (EEU), the public-owned utility company.

-Recognising this problem, the Ethiopian government is revising the existing tariff rate structure to achieve cost recovery and help incentivise private sector participation in the power market, which is currently non-existent.
-The tariff reform involves a minor price increase for the first 12 months, followed by a steeper increase for the following 36 months.
-Customers consuming fewer than 50kWh of electricity per month (probably low-income households with low electricity needs) will experience no change in electricity prices.
-Households or firms that consume more electricity will experience higher costs of electricity per kWh.
+Recognising this problem, the EEU, in cooperation with the Ethiopian Energy Authority (EEA), introduced a new tariff structure and raised tariff rates.
+Starting in December 2018, the reform involved a minor price increase for the first 12 months, followed by a steeper increase for the following 36 months.
+Overall, there have been four tariff increases in yearly intervals since 2018.
+Customers consuming fewer than 50 kWh of electricity per month (likely to be low-income households with low electricity needs) experienced no change in electricity prices.
+Households or firms consuming more electricity experienced higher costs of electricity per kWh.

 Complementary policy measures are also being considered to encourage households and enterprises to engage in energy efficiency and conservation activities.